attardi/deepnl/README.rst

     dog
     .

     The DT
     quick JJ
     brown JJ
     fox NN
     jumped VBD
     over IN
     the DT
     lazy JJ
     dog NN
     . .

 Word Embeddings
 ===============

-The command ``dl-words.py`` allows creating word embeddings from a language model built from a plain text corpus.
+The command ``dl-words.py`` allows creating word embeddings from a language model built from a plain text corpus, properly tokenized.

-The command ``dl-words-pca.py`` allows creating word embeddings from a language model built from a plain text corpus, with the techique of Hellinger PCA.
+The command ``dl-words-pca.py`` allows creating word embeddings from a language model built from a plain text corpus, with the technique of Hellinger PCA.

 The command ``dl-sentiwords.py`` allows creating *sentiment specific word